How we help your child

 The pastoral care provided by the pastoral team and nurses is additionally supported by counsellors from Beacon Counselling in Stockport who are available in school to support pupils on a one-to-one basis on a range of pastoral matters.

 Every pupil is assigned to one of the school’s four Houses: Arden, Nicholson, Warren and Vernon.
-The Houses have a family atmosphere, with pupils from all year groups meeting each week for their House’s assembly.
+The Houses have a family atmosphere, with regular House assemblies that often include pupils from different year groups.
 There are regular inter-House competitions and everyone can take part, either as a player in a team or as a supporter.
 These competitions give pupils the opportunity to work as a team and to exercise responsibility and organisational skills.

 Liaison between Parents and School